hichipli/hichipli/README.md

 📧 [Email](mailto:hli3@ufl.edu) | 🌐 [Website](https://www.hongmingli.com/) | 💼 [LinkedIn](https://www.linkedin.com/in/chipli) | 🔠 [X.com](https://X.com/hichipli)

-## ⚡ Fun Fact
+## ⚡ Fun Fact & Final Thought

-When I'm not crunching numbers or training models, you might find me attempting to teach my pet goldfish the basics of coding.
-So far, it's mastered the "swim in circles" algorithm! 🐠💻
+Did you know?
+I once used machine learning to predict the perfect brewing time for my morning coffee based on my daily schedule and energy levels.
+Now my coffee maker is the smartest appliance in my kitchen! ☕🤖 #TechEnthusiastProblems

 Remember, in the world of EdTech, we don't just think outside the box - we redesign the box, fill it with AI, and make it teach itself!
 Let's innovate together! 🚀📚